American Council on Germany Fellowship Programs

 The Anna-Maria and Stephen M. Kellen Fellowships provide an opportunity for exceptional American and German print, broadcast, and new media journalists to travel abroad for minimum of 21 days to conduct interviews with policymakers and cultural leaders, research timely articles, and gain an introduction to the inner workings of the American press systems.
 Click here to learn more.

-For more information on the American Council on Germany Felloship Programs, click here
+For more information on the American Council on Germany Fellowship Programs, click here